StreamIntelligenceLab/Kolibrie/README.md

 ### Submitting Pull Requests
 Patches/fixes are accepted in form of pull requests (PRs).
 Make sure the issue the pull request addresses is open in the Issue Tracker.

-Submitted pull request is deemed to have agreed to publish under MIT License.
+Submitted pull request is deemed to have agreed to publish under Mozilla Public License Version 2.0.

 ## License

-Kolibrie is licensed under the [MIT License](LICENSE).
+Kolibrie is licensed under the [MPL-2.0 License](LICENSE).